pratiktri/server_init_harden/README.md

 > **Impact of Restoration Failure** - The cron job might execute once a day and _fail_.
 You might have to delete the file (/etc/cron.daily/linux_init_harden_apt_update.sh) manually.
 >
 > **After Error** - Continue to next step.
 >
-__Note__ - When script fails on this step - it won't attempt restoring earlier steps.
+> **Note** - When script fails on this step - it won't attempt restoring earlier steps.

 ### 10. [Optionally] Reset root password

 Some VPS providers send you the password of your VPS's _root_ user in email - in plain text.
 If so, that password needs to be changed immediately. **But, we will disable _root_ login AND password login in the next step, so changing _root_ password might be a slight overkill**.
 But, still...

-Also, most VPS providers these days allow you to provide SSH Public Key in their website.
-If you have done that you can skip this step. **It is disabled by default anyways**.
+Also, most VPS providers nowadays allow you to provide SSH Public Key on their website.
+If you have done that you can skip this step. **This option is disabled by default**.

 To change your _root_ password provide option `-r` or `--resetrootpw`. _root_ password will be auto generated.
 Passwords are 20 character long, containing a mixture of special-symbols, English upper & lower characters and numbers.